mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-for the sake of conveniently using normal vectors instead of angles, I'll add these methods to do conversions.
+for the sake of conveniently using normal vectors instead of angles, I'll also add these methods to do conversions.

-I'm doing conversions to both Radians and Degrees because the standard C# math library uses Radians based on Pi, even though most schools teach angles based on 360 degrees per circle.
+I'm doing conversions to both Radians and Degrees because the standard C# math library uses Radians based on Pi, even though most people learn angles based on 360 degrees per circle.
-Doing the math in pure radians does mean the computer will need to do less math total.
+Doing angle math in pure radians does mean the computer will need to do less conversion math total.
-	but if we only need the math done during initialization, it makes sense to use the more intuitive format
+	but if we only need the math done during initialization, being more efficient has almost no performance gain.
+It makes much more sense to use the more intuitive 360 degree format here.

-`scene`
-test

-`voice`
+### scene
+run the code and see the particles expand out from their origin

+### voice
-this looks cool, but I want a particle explosion.
-This is a common graphic feature of games, and it's an effective tool for making games feel very alive.
+this looks cool.
+I want to turn this into a particle explosion, which is a common and effective tool for making games feel very alive.
 to do the explosion well, I need a random number generator.
 C-sharp does provide a random number generator class, but I want something more convenient.
 I want a singleton that I can call statically.

-`scene`
+## Rand Singleton

+### scene
 src/MrV/GameEngine/Rand.cs
 ```
 namespace MrV.GameEngine {